saraldmoraes/saralopesdemoraes.github.io/_pages/about.md

 I am a PhD candidate at the University of São Paulo (USP), Brazil.
 During my PhD, I was a visiting researcher at University College London (UCL), UK and the University of Coimbra (UC), Portugal.
-I am a member of the [HEROIC project: Health and Economic Impacts of Reducing Overheating in Cities] (https://www.ucl.ac.uk/bartlett/environmental-design/research-projects/2023/jul/heroic-health-and-economic-impacts-reducing-overheating-cities) and the [Urban Space and Health Research Group[ (https://espacourbanoesaude.iea.usp.br/).
+I am a member of the [HEROIC project: Health and Economic Impacts of Reducing Overheating in Cities](https://www.ucl.ac.uk/bartlett/environmental-design/research-projects/2023/jul/heroic-health-and-economic-impacts-reducing-overheating-cities) and the [Urban Space and Health Research Group](https://espacourbanoesaude.iea.usp.br/).

 I was trained in Geography and hold a Master's in Physical Geography from USP.